Transformations of High-Level Synthesis Codes for High-Performance Computing: Scalability Transformations

-For architectures/HLS tools where large fanout is an issue for compilation or routing, streaming dataflow can be applied to an already replicated design.
-For example, in the matrix multiplication example in \listingref{gemm_replication}, we can move the $P$-fold unroll out of the inner loop, and replicate the entire PE instead, replacing reads and writes with channel accesses. $\matr{B}$ is then streamed into the first PE, and passed downstream every cycle. $\matr{A}$ and $\matr{C}$ should no longer be accessed by every PE, but rather be handed downstream similar to $\matr{B}$, requiring a careful implementation of the start and drain phases, where the behavior of each PE will vary slightly according to its depth in the sequence.
+For architectures/HLS tools where large fan-out is an issue for compilation or routing, an already replicated design can be transformed to a dataflow architecture.
+For example, in the matrix multiplication example in \listingref{gemm_replication}, we can move the $P$-fold unroll out of the inner loop, and replicate the entire PE instead, replacing reads and writes with channel accesses~\cite{matrix_multiplication_definelicht}. $\matr{B}$ is then streamed into the first PE, and passed downstream every cycle. $\matr{A}$ and $\matr{C}$ should no longer be accessed by every PE, but rather be handed downstream similar to $\matr{B}$, requiring a careful implementation of the start and drain phases, where the behavior of each PE will vary slightly according to its depth in the sequence.